Say No to CO: Carbon Monoxide Kills – Keep it out of your tent

 - Don’t use any other gas, charcoal or liquid fuel appliances inside a tent or awning.

 - Don’t rely on a carbon monoxide (CO) detector to keep you safe in a tent or awning.

 This is not health and safety gone mad, and not scare mongering.

-- Barbecue fumes link to death - A six year old girl died from CO poisoning at a Hampshire campsite.
+- Barbeque fumes link to death – A six-year-old girl died from CO poisoning at a Hampshire campsite.
 Parents woke campers in the middle of the night calling for help as their daughter started having fits, but she couldn’t be saved.
 The parents were initially arrested on suspicion of murder.
 A disposable BBQ in the tent was suspected to be the cause.

-- Gyrn Goch tent death ‘classic’ poisoning from BBQ fumes - A 34 year old woman died from carbon monoxide poisoning from fumes given off a smouldering barbecue that had been in her tent.
+- Gyrn Goch tent death ‘classic’ poisoning from BBQ fumes – A 34-year-old woman died from carbon monoxide poisoning from fumes given off a smouldering barbeque that had been in her tent.

-- Barbecue CO gas killed camper - A 30 year old woman died in her tent near Great Yarmouth from CO poisoning.
+- Barbecue CO gas killed camper – A 30-year-old woman died in her tent near Great Yarmouth from CO poisoning.
 Her partner survived but lost an arm and damaged a kidney due to the CO.
-They had brought their barbecue inside their tent after cooking on it.
+They had brought their barbeque inside their tent after cooking on it.